skiadas/AppliedStatsCourse/notes/probability_intro.md

 - We know that only the outcomes 1 through 6 are possible.
 - If the die is "fair", then if we roll the die many many times we expect about 1/6th of them to come up 1, 1/6th to come up 2 and so on.

-> The **Sample space** for a random phenomenon, denoted by S, is the set of possible outcomes.
+> The **sample space** for a random phenomenon, denoted by S, is the set of possible outcomes.
 >
-> The *probability of an outcome* is the long-term relative frequency of that outcome.
+> The **probability of an outcome** is the long-term relative frequency of that outcome.
 >
 > The sum of all the probabilities for all outcomes must equal 1.